IANTHEREAL/graph/docs/business_operations/FY26 Business Ops Who to contact.md

+## FY26 Business Ops Who to contact

 If you have any questions about Business Operation (Sales Compensation, SPIFF, etc.), please reach out to the Business Operations team directly, as our Bot is not able to resolve these issues automatically.

 Please contact the following roles:

 Team Leader: Ni Jie @Ni Jie